 When to visit?

 As you can see from the following sign, there is water at Nahal HaShofet all year round (though in Autumn, there will be little water).
 Thus you can visit anytime.
-But if you want to enjoy cooler weather and see flowers, I would suggest visiting towards the end of Winter and Spring.
+But if you want to enjoy cooler weather and see flowers, I suggest visiting towards the end of Winter and Spring.

 Few Words About Nahal HaShofet